molecule/molecule.github.io/index.md

     <td>07 May 2017</td>
   </tr>
   <tr>
-    <td>Illumination Aesthetics, work on treating light as a material, was accepted to CHI 2017!</td>
+    <td>Illumination Aesthetics, work on exposing light as a material, was accepted to CHI 2017!</td>
     <td>16 Jan 2017</td>
   </tr>
 </table>